 If there is no indication nor rule, you can ask an administrator for more information or inquire on the forum.
 It is possible that a glitch could be unknown from the VGR team and could be prohibited after a case study.

 2.4 Sending proofs

 At any time you may prove your scores by uploading a picture or a video displaying clearly your score and the corresponding level.

-You are not required to submit proof for your score unless your score is in first place at the time of submission.
+You are not required to submit proof for your score.
 Moreover, starting from 300 (three hundred) scores submitted on the website, you are required to maintain at least 3% (three percent) approved scores in order to submit further.